-This programme combines the comparative study of world literature with special attention to the literatures and cultures of the Classical world.
-Many of the staff in both Classics and Comparative Literature research how these classical works have influenced later literature, but from different viewpoints – you will have the opportunity to compare these different approaches as well as literary genres, themes and contexts.
+This inter-departmental course looks at the comparative study of global literature, with particular attention to the literature and cultures of the classical world.
+You will research key areas of the topics, and study them from different viewpoints – you will have the opportunity to compare different approaches as well as literary genres, themes and contexts.

 The King’s Greek Play has been an annual tradition since 1953 and it is the only production in the country to be performed every year in the original Greek.
 Students (with all levels of Greek) participate in the direction, production and performance of the play, bringing to the stage playwrights from Aeschylus to Aristophanes.

 In 2013 the Department of Classics created the Rumble Fund following a generous donation by a former student.
 This fund is used each year to pay for a group of students to visit classical lands as part of their degree programme.

 Students run the Classics Society, which publishes the Satyrica newsletter and organizes regular lectures, theatre outings, themed parties, private tours around museums, nights out and trips abroad – in recent years, group expeditions have been made to Italy and Turkey.

 The department also promotes teaching Latin in disadvantaged primary schools through the Iris Project; this offers students a highly unusual experience that is both enriching and will impress future employers.